From the schema

 Can occur: Min = 0, Max = Unlimited

-A geopolitical region (above the country level) that will benefit from this activity.
+A partner country that will benefit from this activity.
 This element is primarily for administrative and geopolitical purposes.
-If the specific country/-ies are known, the activity report can use the recipient-country element instead.
+If a specific country is not known, the activity report can use the recipient-region element instead.
 For geographical location, use the location element.
-For the value of the @code attribute, see http://iatistandard.org/codelists/region
+For the value of the @code attribute, see http://iatistandard.org/101/codelists/country

 |@code||Machine-readable code for the entity being described.|